frndcolin/gridsome-plugin-sentry/README.md

 ## Further Info
 New to Sentry?
 Check out [sentry.io](https://sentry.io/welcome/ "Sentry IO")

+### logErrors option
+By default Sentry will not call the internal logError function of Vue and will not be seen in the developers console.
+You can enable logging errors in the browsers development console with any statement that evaluates to a boolean.
+See [Vue integration docs for more info](https://docs.sentry.io/platforms/javascript/vue/)

+### Silencing errors from `localhost`
+If you want Sentry to ignore events from `localhost` or any specific IP address you can do so from your Sentry dashboard with inbound filters.
+From you dashboard, `Settings -> Projects -> 'Project Name' -> Inbound Filters`

 Configuration options and examples, [docs.sentry.io](https://docs.sentry.io/platforms/javascript/vue/ "Vue config for Sentry IO")